-Current challenging commodity markets have forced the Company to focus expenditure on its top-ranked project, the Laguna Salada Deposit, while minimizing expenditure on the other projects until the resource market recovers and capital is available at less dilutive levels than those available at present.
-The uranium market is forecast to fall into a long and sustained supply deficit in to start in 2020.
+The uranium market is forecast to fall into a long and sustained supply deficit starting in 2020/2021.
 Since nuclear utility companies typically maintain a three-year inventory of nuclear fuel on site, and that it typically takes a year to 18 months for yellowcake produced at a mine to be enriched and fabricated into fuel rods, demand is expected to tighten in the short-term.
-Demand for battery commodities is starting to grow apace.
+In addition, the demand for battery commodities is starting to grow apace.